Home » Geography » Atlantic Ocean

 2. South Atlantic Equatorial Current

-This warm current flows from the western coast of Africa to the eastern coast of South America between the equator and 20° S latitude.
-When the current reaches Brazil’s east coast, it splits into two branches.
-One travels north and joins the north equatorial current near Trinidad.
-The other runs south, parallel to South America’s east coast.
+This warm current moves from the west coast of Africa to the east coast of South America, between the equator and 20° S latitude.
+When it reaches Brazil’s east coast, it splits into two parts: one goes north to join the north equatorial current near Trinidad, and the other goes south along South America’s east coast.

 3. Counter-Equatorial Current